TopazTK/Project-YQ/README.md

 ## Why the Name?
 A tribute to my dearly beloved, the girl I love. "Çilekli Muz" is her alias in many platforms, the reason is unbeknownst to me.

+## Why does the URI differ?
+Ease of access.
+"YQ" is also a tribute to her.

 ## More Details?
 TBA.